gree2/iOS6-passbook-helper/README.md

 # pkpass.sh

-Script creates pass package from the directory with pass content.
+Script creates pass package from the directory with pass content. manifest.json file is also created automatically by this script.
 Requires:
  - Directory with pass content (JSON Description of package, images, localization etc.)
  - p12 certificate to sign with.
 Must contain private key.